tldr-pages/tldr/pages/common/grep.md

 `grep -Hn {{search_pattern}} {{path/to/file}}`

-- Use the standard input instead of a file:
+- Use file instead of standard input

 `cat {{path/to/file}} | grep {{search_pattern}}`